 Universities are no strangers to innovating with technology.
 EdTech wouldn’t exist if that weren’t true.
 But colleges were truly at the forefront when it came to the development of computer science.

 Way back in 1946, the first general-purpose computer — called the Electronic Numerical Integrator and Computer — was invented by John W. Mauchly and J. Presper Eckert, Jr., two professors at the University of Pennsylvania.

 “When fully operational, ENIAC occupied a room 30 by 50 feet in size and weighed 30 tons,” reads the history of the computer on Penn's website.
-This development not only marked a big first in the history of computing as we see it today, it helped set the precedent of universities as leaders in computer science innovation.
+This development not only marked a big first in the history of basic computer programming languages as we see it today, it helped set the precedent of universities as leaders in computer science innovation.

 Long before former President Barack Obama declared that computer science education should be available for all, a pair of Dartmouth College mathematicians created a new computer language that would enable greater access to computer programming.
 This language became the standard for computer programmers for the next decade.